mathjax/MathJax/docs/html/_sources/config-files.txt

 ================================================

-This configuration file is essentially the same as ``TeX-AMS-MML_HTMLorMML`` except that it includes configuration that is designed for assitive technology, particularly for those with visual challenges.
+This configuration file is essentially the same as ``TeX-AMS-MML_HTMLorMML`` except that it includes options that are designed for assistive technology, particularly for those with visual challenges.
 It is equivalent to the following configuration:

 .. code-block:: javascript